Cilantro Lime Shrimp – an incredibly quick and easy weeknight dinner that is packed with flavor! Make on the grill or in your favorite skillet!

 Shrimp vs. Prawns

-I am a really big fan of prawns (which just look like jumbo JUMBO shrimp).
-I tend to prefer them because they are so much meatier and they actually fill me up :).
-I swear I need to eat like 15 little shrimp to get filled up!
-Give me about 6 prawns and I am good to go!
+I am a really big fan of prawns (which just look like JUMBO shrimp).
+I tend to prefer them because they are so much meatier and they actually fill me up.
 Feel free to use either – I have made notes in the recipe for both!!

-I prefer to use fresh shrimp in part because frozen shrimp tends to be very watery and doesn’t cook as well after thawing.
-That being said, if you have to use frozen, it will work just ensure you have drained them properly and gently squeezed out any excess water.
+- frozen vs. fresh shrimp: we prefer to use fresh shrimp.
+Frozen shrimp tends to be very watery and doesn’t cook as well after thawing.
+That being said, if you have to use frozen, it will work, just ensure you have drained them properly and gently squeezed out any excess water.

-- Freeze in marinade: You don’t want to freeze your shrimp in this marinade simply because of the high lime juice content (which is very acidic).
-If it was frozen in this particular marinade the extended exposure to the lime juice would change the nature of the shrimp – just keep the marinading timeframe short on this one – 30 minutes is all you need!
+- freeze in marinade: You don’t want to freeze your shrimp in this marinade simply because of the high lime juice content (which is very acidic).
+If it were frozen in this particular marinade the extended exposure to the lime juice would change the nature of the shrimp – just keep the marinating timeframe short on this one – 30 minutes is all you need!

-- Freeze after cooking: You can freeze your shrimp after cooking by quickly chilling shrimp after cooking and then placing on a baking sheet, ensuring they aren’t touching.
+- freeze after cooking: You can freeze your shrimp after cooking by quickly chilling shrimp after cooking and then placing on a baking sheet in a single layer, ensuring they aren’t touching.
 Place in the freezer for 2-4 hours or until shrimp is fully frozen.
 Then place in a freezer-safe bag and store in the freezer for 3-6 months.

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!